A Geometric Approach to $k$-means: From Structure to Algorithms

 \subsection{Fission-Fusion \kmeans}

-The proposed framework (Algorithm~\ref{alg:ffkm}) aims to iteratively improve the \kmeans solution.
-At each iteration, it first detects a fitted cluster with tentative \ofm association; secondly it replaces the fitted center with two centers from the 2-means solution (Fission); thirdly, it detects a pair of fitted clusters with tentative \mfo association and then merges these two fitted centers into one center (Fusion); finally, a Lloyd's \kmeans step is used to update the modified solution.
-The above procedure is iterated until the \kmeans objective no longer decreases.
+The proposed framework, Fission-Fusion \kmeans (FFkm), is presented in Algorithm~\ref{alg:1}.
+FFkm aims to iteratively improve the \kmeans solution.
+Each iteration of FFkm consists of four operations: \begin{description} \item [Step 1] Detects a fitted cluster of \ofm association. \item [Step 2a] Replaces the fitted center with two centers from the 2-means solution (the Fission step); \item [Step 2b] Detects a pair of fitted clusters with a \mfo association and then merges these two fitted centers into one center (the Fusion step); \item [Step 3] A Lloyd's \kmeans step is used to update the modified solution. \end{description} Figure~\ref{fig:2} illustrates the above procedure.
+This procedure is iterated until the \kmeans objective no longer decreases.
+A visualization of each step of Algorithm~\ref{alg:1} (FFkm) is provided in Appendix~\ref{app:FFkm_detail}.

-The algorithm maintains an invariance of the total number of fitted number of clusters in each iteration: in Step 2a, the total number of fitted clusters is increased to $k+1$; in Step 2b, the total number of fitted clusters is decreased to $k$.
+Each iteration of FFkm maintains an invariance of the total number of fitted number of clusters: in Step 2a, the total number of fitted clusters is increased to $k+1$; in Step 2b, the total number of fitted clusters is decreased to $k$.
 Moreover, Step 3 guarantees that the output solution has a \kmeans objective value no worse than the input solution.
-The Fission Fusion \kmeans is a general framework, as long as the \ofm association in Step 1 and \mfo association in Step 2b can be correctly identified.
-We note that the processes to detect \ofm association in Step 1 and \mfo association in Step 2b are flexible, and may be dependent on the data.
-Several methods are discussed in Section \ref{sec:al.proposed}, in which the geometric properties of a local solution are harnessed.
+FFKm is a general framework and works as long as the \ofm association and \mfo association can be correctly identified.
+One has the flexibility to adopt various methods for detecting \ofm association in Step 1 and \mfo association in Step 2b, and the best choices of these methods may be dependent on the data.
+In Section \ref{sec:al.proposed} we discuss several such methods, which harness the geometric properties of a local solution.